- Dame Phyllida Barlow DBE RA 1944–2023

 - ARTIST ROOMS Tate and National Galleries of Scotland

 - ARTIST ROOMS Tate and National Galleries of Scotland.
-Presented by the artist and acquired with assistance from the ARTIST ROOMS Endowment, supported by the Henry Moore Foundation and Tate Members 2015
+Presented by the artist and acquired with assistance from the ARTIST ROOMS Fund, supported by the Henry Moore Foundation and Tate Members 2015

 untitled: upturnedhouse2, 2012 2012 is a large-scale sculpture by Phyllida Barlow.
 The structure is made of wood, steel, polyurethane foam and cement with a surface comprising multiple panels.
 This enclosure-like shape appears to balance jauntily on a stack of wooden wedges made to resemble concrete, while blocks and planes also jut from the sides of the work.
 The panels are painted in different colours in a bold palette of intense reds and yellows combined with softer hues of pink and grey, with the inclusion of black at intervals so as to break up any sense of colour synchrony.
 With one corner raised in the air, the work looks as if it could possibly collapse or tip over, hardly finding its balance on the wedges that purportedly keep it in place.
 The title of the work – as is typical in Barlow’s practice – is an ‘all-in-one’ compound word that points to a functional structure (a house) that has been abstracted from its initial form and purpose to become an object of display now devoid of any function.